Kyle Rittenhouse: Tucker Carlson projects

 A film crew for Tucker Carlson and Fox Nation followed Rittenhouse during the trial for a documentary feature, against the advice of Rittenhouse's attorneys.

 Carlson of Fox News held an exclusive interview with Rittenhouse for Tucker Carlson Tonight immediately following his acquittal.
 Two days later on November 22, 2021, the hour-long episode titled "The Kyle Rittenhouse Interview" released, where Carlson interviewed him about a wide range of subjects.
 In the interview, Rittenhouse said he would eventually like to become a lawyer or nurse.
 He also said that he supported the Black Lives Matter movement and "peacefully demonstrating".
 Carlson introduced Rittenhouse as "bright, decent, sincere, dutiful, and hardworking... exactly the kind of person you would want many more of in your country."
-The episode was the second-most watched episode of the show's run since it premiered in 2016, following the episode on the 2021 U.S. Capitol attack earlier in 2021.
-It was watched by 4.942 million viewers (the show averages 3.16 million viewers) and had more than four times the viewers of any other network, leading TheWrap to state that the interview "crushed the rest of cable news" on the night it aired.
+The episode was the second-most watched since the show's premiere in 2016, following the episode on the January 6 United States Capitol attack earlier in 2021.
+It was watched by 4.942 million viewers (up from the show's average of 3.16 million viewers) and had more than four times the viewers of any other network, leading TheWrap to state that the interview "crushed the rest of cable news" on the night it aired.
 Lorraine Ali of the Los Angeles Times said the interview "canonized" Rittenhouse while categorizing it as an overly sympathetic "soft ball" interview.
 Rittenhouse and Fox News both denied he was compensated in any way for the interview.

 Meeting with President Trump

-Former President Trump announced on Sean Hannity's show that Rittenhouse had requested a meeting, saying, "He called.
+President Donald Trump announced on Sean Hannity's show that Rittenhouse had requested a meeting, saying, "He called.
 He wanted to know if he could come over, say hello, because he was a fan."
 Rittenhouse, his mother, and Trump met at Mar-a-Lago, the same day the Tucker Carlson Tonight interview aired on November 22, 2021.
 Trump called him "really a nice young man," and the two were photographed together.